-In general, persons with an immediate allergic reaction to the first dose should not receive additional doses.
+In general, persons with an immediate allergic reaction to the first dose should not receive additional doses of the same vaccine.
 For the purposes of this guidance, an immediate allergic reaction to a vaccine or medication is defined as any hypersensitivity-related signs or symptoms, such as anaphylaxis, urticaria, angioedema, respiratory distress (e.g. wheezing, stridor), that occur within hours of administration.
 However, subject to individual risk-benefit assessment, specialist services for immunization may allow COVID-19 vaccines to be provided under close medical supervision if it is the only available option for persons at high risk of severe COVID-19.

-- Immediate or severe reactions after a previous dose are contraindications
+Immediate or severe reactions after a previous dose are contraindication.

-- Observe all vaccines at least 15 minutes after vaccination.
+Observe all vaccinees at least 15 minutes after vaccination.